 In the environment in which ADA coordinators, accessibility specialists, human resource professionals, facility managers, and other operational personnel operate from day to day, there are unanticipated barriers that must be overcome.
 These barriers are sometimes easily avoidable and manageable if properly navigated.
 In general, they can be summed up as two types of internal motivating factors; stakeholders that must be managed, and gatekeepers who can, and do, say the word - “no.”

 Both have their own interests, priorities, resources, and initiatives.
 They are “anyone and everyone” involved in your efforts to improve access for persons with disabilities, from developing a project charter to obtaining the necessary resources to changing a culture.
-You cannot do it alone, even if your colleagues would let you try.
-But this does not mean either is bad, we just need to see the world the way they do.
+You cannot do it alone.

 In an article published by Inc. Magazine, studies suggested that on average, any given customer would give a salesperson five “no’s” before giving a “yes.”
 This could also mean that five different customers would say “no” before a sixth customer said “yes”, but the statistics remain the same; the chances of obtaining a “yes” on the first try are slim.
 And those are the sales odds.
 You are selling equal access, which can be much more difficult; if it were easy, we would not have to pass laws to accomplish it.

 But getting to “yes” is not the hardest part.
 You must deliver as well.
 This means once you get to “yes” you must effectively manage and deliver solutions that make sense and can be measured against a standard.
 You will need more than accessibility knowledge to do that.
 It starts with a team.

 Building a team